 R&D in eCommerce

 eCommerce is an exciting and, at times, difficult distribution channel to master.
-Get it right and your business is connected instantly to a market worth $2 trillion (based on 2016 sales).
+Get it right and your business is connected instantly to a market worth $118 billion in the UK (based on 2021 sales).

 With stakes so high, businesses that invest in eCommerce capability, first of all, need it to work.
 And to work quickly, securely and reliably.
 If it doesn’t, customers will simply go elsewhere.